National Campaign to Stop Violence

-Over one million students have participated in the "Challenge."
-Over 400,000 of these students have accepted the "Challenge" by making a written personal commitment not to engage in violence and by preparing writings on the causes of and solutions for youth violence.
+Over one and a half million students have participated in the "Challenge."
+Over 600,000 of these students have accepted the "Challenge" by making a written personal commitment not to engage in violence and by preparing writings on the causes of and solutions for youth violence.
 In some cities, the program has expanded to involved associated internship and scholarship programs.

-During the 2012 school year, an estimated 180,000 seventh and eighth grade students from more than 600 middle schools participated in NCSV-sponsored classroom discussions about youth violence.
+During the 2013 school year, an estimated 210,000 sixth, seventh, and eighth grade students from more than 600 middle schools participated in NCSV-sponsored classroom discussions about youth violence.

 During the National Recognition Week, "national ambassadors" have the opportunity to present their views on youth violence to such national leaders as the Secretary of Education, the Attorney General of the United States, the Secretary of the Interior and Members of Congress.
 The week culminates in a special evening event at which the students, their parents and educators are honored.